sprylab/purple-docs/source/webviews.rst

       "success": true
     }

-  For failures it will be json object which may contain an error code:
+  For failures it will be a json object which may contain an error code:

   .. code-block:: javascript